cp3402-students/cp3402-2021-site-cp3402-2021-team01/README.md

 8. The plugin will now begin importing the database.
 Do not navigate away from the page until it is done.

 9. Once import is complete, confirm all content has imported successfully.

+### How to simultaneously work on pages

+As we cannot upload the databse onto the repo, this raises some issues if mutiple people are doing seperate pages.
+If you import someone elses database, it will overwrite all your changes.
+Here is how to get around that.

+Do the following steps prior to importing a different database if you have changes you wish to keep.

+1. Select 'Tools' in the left tool on wp-admin, from there select 'Export'.

+2. Select 'All Content' and select 'Download Export File'.

+3. Import the new database using the steps in All-In-One WP Migration.

+4. Select 'Import' in the 'Tools' section on wp-admin.

+5. Select 'Run Importer' underneath the WordPress section.

+6. Select 'Choose File' and select the export file you downloaded in step 2.

+7. Confirm your files are still present.